 - Heavy Duty 6 foot power cord

 While you can run these radiant panel heaters safely at full power, we recommend the use of the Vivarium Electronics proportional thermostats when using radiant heating panels in enclosed areas to maintain the ideal temperatures for your reptiles.
-Ultra easy to install (2 screws-included) and can't be climbed on by your snakes!
+This heater panel is ultra easy to install (2 screws-included) and can't be climbed on by your snakes!

 28 watt panel measures approximately 12 1/8"x 9.25"x1.75", 40 watt panel measures approximately 12.5"x12.5"x1.75" and 80 watt panel measures approximately 12.5"x22.5"x1.75".